-Parenting in a pandemic is rough enough but add winter weather to that mix and it’s even harder.
-Isolation combined with the dangers of too much time inside staring at a screen can make winter feel long and dreary, especially if you aren’t into cold weather activities like skiing, tubing, snowboarding and ice skating.
+Winter can be long and dreary and spending too much time staring at a screen is not ideal.
+And if you don’t have a family that loves winter sports like skiing, tubing, snowboarding and ice skating, the cold wearther can seem almost unbearable.
 That’s why getting outside in the winter is so important and it doesn’t get more convenient than your own backyard or walking around your neighborhood for fresh air and sunshine.

 The American Academy of Pediatrics recommends 60 minutes of daily exercise for kids, and outdoor play is also a great way to burn off some steam.
 Just make sure the kids are bundled in dry and breathable clothing.
 Dress them in thin layers and make sure they take breaks to prevent hypothermia and frostbite.
 If the temps drop down really low (we’re talking a wind chill below 15 degrees), keep them inside.
 Here are some fun ways to make the most of your backyard (or a nearby park) this winter: